mickaeltemporao/itds/docs/modules/exploration-1.md

 - you can and should all work on each of these tasks together.

-- don’t wait until you’re the hackers to practise code, nor until you’re the writers to get involved in writing, nor until you’re the reviewers to give feedback.
+- don't wait until you're the hackers to practise code, nor until you're the writers to get involved in writing, nor until you're the reviewers to give feedback.
 You should all be involved at every stage.

 Writing a scientific paper is not easy.
 It takes a lot of self-discipline and good communication to make it work.
-You have been making lots of progress and I’m confident you’ll manage it!
+You have been making lots of progress and I'm confident you'll manage it!

 ### **:fontawesome-solid-pen-nib: Writers**

 - Integrate your `main.typ` file with the [starter-journal-article](https://typst.app/universe/package/starter-journal-article/).
-    - I’ve integrated some initial code into the `main.typ` file already.
+    - I've integrated some initial code into the `main.typ` file already.
 You need to update the template.
-    - Don’t do this alone or only among the writers.
+    - Don't do this alone or only among the writers.
 Keep the others involved and explain to the reviewers and hackers how they can use a template.
 - Add a title and a short abstract (fewer than 250 words) using the template placeholder.
     - In the abstract you need to answer 5 questions:
         - What are you doing?